Urfa: 11th century

 The Numayrid emir Waththab ibn Sabiq declared independence in 990 and annexed Edessa early in his reign.
 Waththab appointed his cousin 'Utayr as governor of the city.
 'Utayr installed someone named Ahmad ibn Muhammad as his na'ib (deputy) here, but then later had him assassinated.
 This evidently made 'Utayr unpopular with the locals, since Ahmad had treated them well.
 In 1025/6 (416 AH), the city's inhabitants rebelled and appealed to Nasr ad-Dawla, the Marwanid emir of Diyar Bakr.
 At first, Nasr ad-Dawla appointed someone named Zangi to be his deputy in Edessa, but Zangi died in 1027.
 Meanwhile, 'Utayr had been assassinated.
 This time, Nasr ad-Dawla ended up appointing two deputies to jointly control Edessa: he chose 'Utayr's son, known only by the nasab "Ibn 'Utayr", to be in charge of the main citadel, while he appointed a different Numayrid named Shibl ad-Dawla to be in charge of the smaller citadel – i.e. the converted east gate, now the Bey Kapısı.

 Miniature from the History of John Skylitzes showing George Maniakes defending Edessa from Nasr ad-Dawla's counterattack.

 In October 1031, the Byzantine general George Maniakes conquered Edessa.
 This would ultimately be the last significant territorial acquisition by the Byzantine Empire in Mesopotamia.
 The accounts of this event differ heavily.
-According to one version, Ibn 'Utayr had entered into negotiations with Maniakes, intending to sell him the citadel.
+One version says that Ibn 'Utayr had entered into negotiations with Maniakes, intending to sell him the citadel.
 His desire to sell was apparently motivated by a threat from Shibl ad-Dawla.
 In John Skylitzes's version, however, Maniakes had bribed Salman, a deputy of Nasr ad-Dawla's, into surrendering the city to him in the middle of the night.
 If this was the case, then Salman either had some authority over Ibn 'Utayr or had otherwise deposed him.